opossum-tool/OpossumUI/USER_GUIDE.md

 the respective attribution.

 The `Attribution Details Column`, when a signal is selected, shows the _HIDE_ button.
 It can be used to hide the given signal in the App for the current input/output files, and it will not have any consequence in the DB.
+When clicking _HIDE_ for a merged signal, all individual signals that make up the merged signal are hidden.

 Instead of the buttons, the context menu can be used to execute all available actions out of _Delete_, _Delete Globally_, _Confirm_, _Confirm Globally_, _Mark for replacement_, _Hide_ and _Show Resources_.
 To open the